 Why would you want to rent a car instead of borrowing a friend’s?

-Whenever you book a car, you’re fully covered by Car Next Door’s comprehensive insurance policy.
+Whenever you book a car, you’re covered by Car Next Door’s damage and loss cover.
 One of the biggest advantages of using Car Next Door to borrow a car is that unlike when you use a friend’s car, you can trust that you are protected when you drive.

 The insurance risk of borrowing a friend’s car